hg5fm/WalletRecovery/README.md

 The tool uses Berkeley DB version db-4.8.30.NC.
 The wallet.dat file must also use the same database version.
 It was tested recovering corrupted wallet.dat files from Nexus (NXS) wallet.

+Use the build.bat to create the binaries.
+It's only requires to have .NET framework 4.x installed on Windows.